 Leather provides one of the world’s most unique, durable, and luxurious materials for furniture, clothing, boots, and accessories.
 Each piece is individual and over time will create a favorite pair of boots, a favorite saddle, or a beloved yet worn out leather coat.

 Leather has been manufactured and processed all over the world for thousands of years and known tanners guilds existed in England as far back as the twelfth century.
 Tanning is the process of treating the raw hide to keep it soft and flexible and to protect it.
 Technology and methods have changed considerably over the years and now tanneries produce a remarkable variety of colors, textures, thicknesses, and finishes on leather.
-Tanning processes including chrome, vegetable, dry and aniline.
+Tanning processes include chrome, vegetable, dry and aniline.

 NATURAL OILS vs. HARMFUL CHEMICALS